Award winning Inspirational Speaker

-If you’d like to book Adventureman as one of your next UK Inspirational Speakers, talks are available to book as a virtual session, too – contact his team today.
+If you’d like to book Adventureman as your next Inspirational Speaker, talks are available to book as a virtual session, too.
+Contact his team today.

 Telephone: 0800 975 0628

-Please include all relevant details, such as date(s) size of audience, location and all other information related to your booking.
+Please include all relevant details, such as date(s), size of audience, location and any other information related to your booking.

-Watch one of the most inspirational speakers in the world impact people’s lives.
+Watch one of the most inspirational speakers in the world and the impact he has on an audience.

-Some of Jamie’s challenges include a 14,000-mile bike ride from Bangkok to Gloucester on a secondhand push bike, running across Canada completing 200 marathons, as well as completing 210 marathons around America – all completely solo.
+Jamie’s challenges have included a 14,000-mile bike ride from Bangkok to Gloucester on a secondhand push bike, running 5000 miles across Canada, as well as completing 210 marathons around America – all completely solo.

-During these feats, he has encountered many obstacles, such as frostbite, mountain lions and monsoons, but overcame these to achieve his goals and raise as much as he could for charity.
+During these feats, Jamie encountered many obstacles, such as frostbite, mountain lions and monsoons, but overcame the lot to achieve his goals.
+He has now raised over a million pounds for charity.

-As if this wasn’t enough, he has also cycled for 12 days without stopping on a static bike and spent 7 days running on a treadmill, with only 3 hours sleep per night – he entered the Guinness book of records for covering the greatest distance ever by a human in that time.
+As if that wasn’t enough, he has also cycled for 12 days without stopping on a static bike and spent 7 days running on a treadmill, with only 3 hours sleep per night!
+This feat saw him enter the Guinness Book of Records for covering the longest ever distance in that time.

-If there’s any UK inspirational speaker who holds the secret to resilience; it’s Adventureman.
+If there’s an inspirational speaker who holds the secret to resilience; it’s Adventureman.

-Jamie’s’ inspiration to push the limits of what the human body can achieve and his tireless fundraising for sick children make him the perfect representation for what UK inspirational speakers should be.
+Jamie’s efforts to push the boundaries of what the human body can achieve and his tireless fundraising for sick children make him the perfect representation of what an inspirational speaker should be.

-His determination and spirit can’t fail to capture the audience’s attention and spark that inspiration in everyone in everyone’s hearts.
+His determination and spirit never fail to capture his audiences’ attention and spark wonder and inspiration in their hearts.

-If you are looking for inspirational speakers UK, you will struggle to find somebody more inspiring than Jamie – his ability to connect with an audience and his energy and enthusiasm for what he does is contagious.
+If you are looking for an inspirational speaker, you will struggle to find somebody more unique and better qualified than Jamie – his ability to connect with an audience, coupled with his energy and enthusiasm is truly inspiring.

-His triumph over adversity to keep going against all odds, quite simply inspires.
-Jamie takes people on a journey, fulfilling self-confidence and makes people feel that they too, can achieve anything they put their mind and heart to.
+His triumphs over adversity and ability to keep going against all odds is truly inspirational.
+By recounting lessons from his own adventures and experiences, Jamie takes people on a journey, giving them self-confidence so that they can achieve anything they put their mind to.